KunjHaryani/Guess-The-Number-Game/README.md

 - time.h

 ## How the Game Works
-1. The program generates a random number.
+1. The program generates two random numbers.
-2. Players take turns guessing the number.
+2. Players take turns playing the game.
+3. Player 2 has to take less turns for guessing their number.
-3. The program gives hints like:
+4. The program gives hints like:
-   - Too High
+   - Correct Number is Too High
-   - Too Low
+   - Correct Number is Too Low
-4. The player who guesses correctly wins the round.
+5. The player who guesses correctly in less turns wins the round.

 ## Concepts Used
 - Functions